The following is typically what you could expect from start to finish when filing for bankruptcy in Massachusetts.

 Typically, the bankruptcy process starts with a telephone call from you to our office to speak with a bankruptcy lawyer.
 During this initial telephone call, we will ask you a few brief questions and get a general idea of how we can help you.

 The next step would be to meet with you for a free attorney bankruptcy consultation.
 At this time we will try to find out your goals in filing for bankruptcy, whether it is simply to get out from under oppressive debt or to save your home from foreclosure or a combination of both.
-Basically, we, as an objective bankruptcy lawyer, want to find out how to best get you a fresh, new start financially.
+Basically, we, as an objective bankruptcy lawyer, want to find out how to best get you a fresh, new start financially in life.

 Before filing a new bankruptcy case in Massachusetts you must first complete a "credit counseling course" and receive a certificate of completion.
 This is a fairly easy process and fairly easy to complete.
 It can be done at your convenience and in the comfort of your own home.
 Typically, it takes about an hour or less and can be done over the telephone or by internet.
 You do not have to sit through lengthy class room lectures or prepare for it in any way.
 In fact, most of our clients enjoy the credit counseling and find it to be very helpful.
 It is nothing to worry about and we can assist you in finding an approved credit counseling agency for a Massachusetts bankruptcy filing.